Southwest, profitable again in Q4, expects slow 2022 start

 DALLAS (AP) — Southwest Airlines posted a narrow $68 million profit for the fourth quarter, aided by full flights during the holidays, but the airline warned Thursday that it expects to lose money in the first three months of 2022.

-The rise of the omicron variant of COVID-19, along with a bad stretch of winter weather, will lead to losses in January and February, but the Dallas-based airline predicted it will be profitable for the remainder of the year.
+The rise of the omicron variant of COVID-19 and continuing weak business travel will cut revenue by $330 million and lead to losses in January and February, Southwest said.
+But the airline predicted it will be profitable for the remainder of the the year.

+Southwest said large numbers of employees missed work early this month because of COVID-19, contributing to the roughly 5,700 flights it has canceled so far in January, according to data from FlightAware.
+The Dallas-based airline said absenteeism has recently declined.

 New reported cases of COVID-19 cases remain extremely high, but began to decline last week.
 Citing that trend, Jordan said, “the worst appears to be behind us, and we are optimistic about current bookings and revenue trends for March.”

+The CEOs of JetBlue and Alaska Airlines gave similar upbeat outlooks Thursday that virus numbers will come down and travel will rise by spring and summer.

-Delta, United and American all previously warned that omicron will delay the recovery of travel demand.
-Delta forecast this month that bookings will pick up around the President's Day holiday weekend in late February.
+Delta, United and American all previously warned that omicron will delay the recovery of travel demand, with Delta forecasting this month that bookings will pick up around the President's Day holiday weekend in late February.

+Airline leaders said the recovery won't be even, however — it will go through peaks and valleys and could drop if other variants cause the virus to surge again.

 Southwest attempted to grow faster than other U.S. airlines as travel rebounded last year, but the strategy backfired, as staffing shortages contributed to high numbers of canceled flights last summer and fall.